Prompting Language Models for Linguistic Structure: Introduction

 We further analyze structured prompting by examining how the model generalizes to various representations for labels (Section \ref{sec:analysis}) as well as by analyzing the presence of task data in the pretraining corpus and how this affects model performance (Section \ref{sec:data-analysis}).
-These analyses find that we are able to uncover linguistic information from the model in a wide range of settings, indicating that PLMs contain this knowledge in a general manner beyond memorization of the task from pretraining data.
-Interestingly, we find that while PLMs perform best with meaningful labels (such as original task labels or an English descriptor of the class), the model is also able to learn in context from arbitrary labels.
+These experiments show that structured prompting can recover linguistic information from the model without using standard task labels, indicating that PLMs contain this knowledge in a general manner beyond memorization of the task from pretraining data.
+Interestingly, while PLMs perform best with meaningful labels (such as original task labels or full class names in English), the model can also in-context learn from arbitrary labels.
+Additionally, the model exhibits strong prior knowledge of the task labels' mapping onto the underlying classes, likely due to the prevalence of task data in the pretraining corpus.

-The contributions of this work are therefore threefold: (1) we introduce a new prompting paradigm, \textit{structured prompting}, that probes PLMs for sequence knowledge without further training, (2) we find that this approach recovers linguistic structure from PLMs in a few-shot manner, and (3) our analysis of structured prompting provides insights into what aspects of linguistic generalization allow PLMs to learn in context.
+The contributions of this work are therefore threefold: (1) we introduce a new paradigm, \textit{structured prompting}, that probes PLMs for sequence knowledge without further training, (2) we find that this approach recovers linguistic structure from PLMs in a few-shot manner, and (3) we present an analysis to quantify the effect of label form and pretraining data on in-context learning performance.
+Overall, our findings provide insight into both the linguistic generalizations learned by PLMs and how in-context learning works in general.